 - Created and launched a 185-square foot floating dock as a prototype for studying remediation strategies, while providing critical habitat and unique public access to Newtown Creek’s aquatic environment

-- Created an educational tool about Newtown Creek, serving as a frequent destination of canoe trips conducted by the North Brooklyn Boat Club and by land viewing events hosted the Newtown Creek Alliance.
+- Created an educational tool about Newtown Creek, serving as a frequent destination for canoe trips conducted by the North Brooklyn Community Boathouse and for land viewing events hosted by the Newtown Creek Alliance

 Toxic shock!
 Marine life returning to Newtown Creek (The Brooklyn Paper, October 27, 2015)